Slamy/Wiki_MiSTer/Network-access.md

 User name: **root**  Password: **1**

+By default, DHCP is used to acquire IP address for the board.
-You can find the board IP address from your router (easier way), or from console connected to the board using the command **ifconfig**
+You can find it from your router (easier way), or from console connected to the board using the command **ifconfig**

+If you need to set up static IP - please follow Linux manuals (/etc/network/interfaces changes)

-**mc** (midnight commander) file manager is available for easier navigating.
+**mc** (midnight commander) file manager is available for easier folder navigation.